We've taken 10 of the most-searched nutrition questions in the UK and provided a quick, easy-to-understand answer. Take a look...

 There are many different formulas you could use to calculate your calorie intake.
 The most accurate being Mifflin St. Jeor's equation, which takes your own personal statistics and details into consideration, try it here.

-If you are interested in finding more information on this subject we recommend reading "How many calories should I eat daily to lose weight?" as it's packed with tips and information.
+If you are interested in finding more information on this subject we recommend reading "How to lose weight through nutrition" as it's packed with tips and information.

 2. Is the Paleo diet right for me?

 The Paleo diet is the best known nostalgic diet around.
 This diet encourages you to eat like you did 10,000+ years ago, when humans/cavemen ate foods they could hunt and/or gather.
 Despite cavemen only living until around the age of 25, this diet is fashionably renowned for being super-healthy and squeaky clean.